I'm feeling really excited.

 Gabriel is on is an important economic corridor for the state.

-It's where people from New Engla and beyond come to play and spend money winter attracts skiers, snowmobilers, and people who want to leave the city behin According to the state, that's worth more than $150 million a year.
+It's where people from New England and beyond come to play and spend money winter attracts skiers, snowmobilers, and people who want to leave the city behind.

-But without snow, people stay aw And what we found is that during those warm snowless winters that are equally challenging to even make snow, we would see a loss of about a billion dollars in economic ac across the United States.
+And what we found is that during those warm snowless winters that are equally challenging to even make snow, we would see a loss of about a billion dollars in economic activity across the United States.

-And when we looked at the number of skier in the state of New Hampshire, our warm, snowy years cost us about 20% decline in skier visitation.
+And when we looked at the number of skier visits in the state of New Hampshire, our warm, snowy years cost us about 20% decline in skier visitation.

-And there's also a cascade of ecological effects that, you changing winter has on animals a And I've gotten to learn so much meeting so many amazing people about the effects of climate cha on winter in New Hampshire.
+And I've gotten to learn so much through meeting so many amazing people about the effects of climate change on winter in New Hampshire.

-And I still believe that to this Gabriel moves across 15 miles of each day, and with each day, the snowpack becomes thinner.
+Gabriel moves across 15 miles of trail each day, and with each day, the snowpack becomes thinner.

 Once daylight slips away, it's time to stop, set up camp and reflect.

-Camp is all set up cozy, homey, lovely, beautiful s Hear the distant sound of snowmo amongst these beautiful spruce and fir and moose.
+Hear the distant sound of snowmobiles amongst these beautiful spruce and fir and moose.

-Saw some moose tracks on the way Kind of do my weather observatio I'll be interested to see how much snow is up here.
+Saw some moose tracks on the way Kind of do my weather observations soon.

 I was I was sad to see it and I realized that I really don't want to focus on the loss of winter.